dollarscout

 Definition

-ETF (Exchange-Traded Fund) is a type of investment fund that holds a collection of assets, such as stocks or bonds, and is traded on stock exchanges, much like individual stocks.
+ETF (Exchange-Traded Fund) is a type of investment fund that is traded on stock exchanges, much like stocks.
+It holds a collection of assets like stocks, bonds, or other securities, providing investors with diversified exposure at a relatively low cost.

 What is ETF (Exchange-Traded Fund)?